10 days from £2650pp plus international flights.

 Your second destination is on the southern Pacific region, overlooking the calm waters of the Golfo Dulce.
 This is a remote and little visited area, and the journey to your hotel is an adventure in itself, involving a boat ride of about an hour with dolphin spotting opportunities on the way!
 During your time here you can explore by land and water, experiencing the richness of both environments.

 We've chosen your hotels with care, as they're an important part of your holiday.
 Nayara Hotel Spa & Gardens is an award-winning resort with a lovely outdoor pool, choice of restaurants and bars, and a top quality spa.
-Accommodation is spacious and air conditioned and you'll have a large terrace complete with a hammock and jacuzzi.
+Accommodation is spacious and air conditioned and you'll have a large terrace complete with a hammock and Jacuzzi.
 Your other hotel, Playa Cativo, is a small privately-owned property that opened in 2014.
 The gardens are full of birds and rooms are open-sided so you experience the sights, sounds and smells of nature to the full.
 The personal touch is evident from the outset, with handmade products throughout, from the furniture to the beautifully painted pottery hand basins.
 The service and the food are impeccable.
 There are plenty of activities if you want them, but don't plan to do too much here as the pace of life will make you just want to chill and enjoy!

 If you love nature in all its aspects and relish time to explore both with a guide and on your own, like good food, good service and time to relax, this is a perfect holiday for you.

 A local representative will greet you at the international airport in San Jose and show you to the waiting car for the drive through the northern lowlands to Arenal.
 The route passes coffee and sugar cane plantations and fields full of banana palms and pineapple plants.
 After about 3 hours the volcano of Arenal will come into sight, a perfect cone, and one of the best known sights in Costa Rica.
-Your hotel is nearby, and depending on your flight timings, you may have time to enjoy a refreshing swim in the pool or a soak in one of the jacuzzis, to help you relax after your long journey, then you can enjoy dinner in one of the hotel's two restaurants.
+Your hotel is nearby, and depending on your flight timings, you may have time to enjoy a refreshing swim in the pool or a soak in one of the Jacuzzi, to help you relax after your long journey, then you can enjoy dinner in one of the hotel's two restaurants.

-There's a wide choice of activities to choose from at Nayara Hotel.
+There's a wide choice of activities to choose from at Nayara Hotel Spa and Gardens.
 One of the best, and most exciting, ways to explore the rainforest around Arenal is the Sky Tram and Sky Trek tour.
 An aerial tram whisks you up to the top of Arenal as you enjoy views down to sparkling Arenal Lake.
 Having enjoyed the views from the top you descend the Sky Trek, a circuit of zip lines traversing canyons and strung between trees.
 It's pure exhilaration!
 Later at the hotel you can relax by the pool or enjoy the privacy of your own balcony.
 Breakfast

 You might want a more relaxed day today, in which case a visit Cano Negro Wildlife Refuge will be perfect.
 The reserve is best explored by boat, travelling along the Rio Frio as you look out for caimans, turtles, monkeys, sloths and some of the 300 or so species of birds found here.
 This is a great introduction to the rich and varied wildlife of Costa Rica.
 Back at your hotel you can treat yourself to a visit to the spa, relaxing with a therapeutic massage.
 Breakfast

 On your last full day at Arenal you could go for a bike ride by Arenal Lake enjoying some gentle exercise as well as taking in fine views.
-Afterwards you can visit the hot springs for a long, relaxing soak the the thermal waters.
+Afterwards you can visit the hot springs for a long, relaxing soak in the thermal waters.
 If you'd prefer something to set your pulse racing you could opt for a white water rafting adventure or try a canyoning or canopy tour.
 Other options include horse riding and guided nature walks.
 Breakfast

 After breakfast you'll be driven to the airport in San Jose for the one hour flight down to Golfo Dulce.
 Staff from Playa Cativo will meet you for the boat ride to the hotel, approximately another hour.
 Once you reach the hotel you can make yourself at home.
 You'll be here for the next 5 nights.
 Settle back and enjoy views of the rainforest as you listen to birdsong, or wander down to the shore and look across the still waters of Golfo Dulce.
 Tonight dinner is served at the hotel's El Gavilan Restaurant.
 Breakfast, dinner